Last updated July 15, 2021

 - Related article: What’s the difference between an LLC Member and an LLC Manager?

-If there have been any changes to your LLC’s Members and/or Managers, you can make those changes here by either adding and/or removing any necessary parties.
+Second, if there have been any changes to your LLC’s Members and/or Managers, you can make those changes here by either adding and/or removing anyone necessary.

 If no changes are needed, you can proceed to the next step.